nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 2a.
 The command format is invalid

-> 2a1. [] shows an error message <br>
+> 2a1.
+TaskCrusher shows an error message <br>
   Use case resumes at step 1

 2b.
 The entered time slot is already occupied by another event
-> 2b1. [] notifies the user that the time slot for the event has been already occupied by other event.
+> 2b1.
+TaskCrusher notifies the user that the time slot for the event has been already occupied by other event.
   2b2.
 User decides whether or not to force the addition.

 > Use case ends